ghostery/adblocker/bench/comparison/overview.md

 ability to process all network requests.
 From the measurements, we do not think this claim holds, as all popular content-blockers are already very efficient and should not incur noticeable slow-down for users.
+Moreover, the efficiency of content-blockers is *continuously improving*, either thanks to more innovative approaches or using technologies like WebAssembly to reach native performance.

 While most content-blockers are indeed efficient, they are not equivalent and we observed that *Ghostery* performs consistently as well